dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ## Creating a character

-If you are planning to participate as a Game Master and want to read more about the mechanics and how to run the game, you can skip to the section _Running the Game_, where it explains in detail all the game mechanics and checks needed to successfully run a game session.
+If you are planning to participate as a Game Master (GM) and want to read more about the mechanics and how to run the game, you can skip to the section _Running the Game_, where it explains in detail all the game mechanics and checks needed to successfully run a game session.
 However, even if you are planning to be the Game Master, it is important that you understand how player characters are made, since the same mechanisms apply to non-player characters (NPCs), and to an extent, monsters and creatures.

 Species and class options are limited, with clear and specific advantages to each one.
 We keep these roles clearly sharp and well defined, which makes it easy for players to establish how they intend to delve into the adventure.

-All you need to create a character are a few six-sided dice (d6) (about four or five is a good amount), blank ruled paper, pencil and eraser, and of course, this book!
+All that is needed to create a character are a few six-sided dice (d6) (about four or five is a good amount), blank ruled paper, pencil and eraser, and of course, this book!

 ### Character creation steps